ZoeLeBlanc/is310-computing-humanities-spring-2024/_materials/creating_curating_humanities_data/07-intro-notebooks.md

 *As a bonus, try creating a plot of visualize the answer to each of these questions.*

-If you get stuck on this assignment, just submit as far as you got and we can discuss it in class.
+If you get stuck on this assignment, just submit as far as you got and we will discuss it in class.